minakamoto/pcshscr2023/docs/2nd.md

 #### Implementing the Menu Detail screen

-This section implements the menu detail screen that is displayed after a menu item is selected from the menu list screen.
+This section implements the Menu Detail screen that is displayed after a menu item is selected from the Menu List screen.

 The directory structure of the Menu Detail screen is as follows (only relevant files are quoted).